yui-mhcp/data_processing/README.md

 ## Notes and references

-- [1] The text processing part is highly inspired from [NVIDIA tacotron2](https://github.com/NVIDIA/tacotron2) repository which I modified to be used in tensorflow.
-Same for the `audio/stft.py` which I optimized in tensorflow and added support for other kind of STFT computation (inspired from Jasper, DeepSpeech, ...) projects.
+- [1] The text cleaning (`text.cleaners`) part is highly inspired from [NVIDIA tacotron2](https://github.com/NVIDIA/tacotron2) repository, which I modified to be used in tensorflow.
+I have also optimized the `audio/stft.py` in pure tensorflow, and to also support for other kind of STFT computation (inspired from Jasper, DeepSpeech, ...) projects.

 - [2] The provided embeddings in `example_data/embeddings/embeddings_256_voxforge.csv` are samples from the [VoxForge](http://www.voxforge.org/) dataset and embedded with my [AudioSiamese](https://github.com/yui-mhcp/siamese_networks) `audio_siamese_256_mel_lstm` model.